10 Common Reference Check Questions:

 1. Ask for business and cell phone numbers.

-While a cell number might be best for actually reaching someone, their business number is better for confirming that the reference really works at a company.
-Ask candidates to give a business line for each reference, and offer to let them include the reference’s cell number as well.
+While a cell number might be best for reaching someone, a business number is better for confirming that the reference really works at a company.
+Ask candidates to give a business line for each reference, and offer to let them include the reference’s cell number.
 Google the business number and make sure it’s connected to the company in question.

 2. Call the business number, even if you have the cell number.